devplayer0/fyp/report.md

 translation to maximise speed, which makes the emulation nothing like the real processor being emulated [@qemu_tcg]. gem5 is much more accurate out of the box, since it is designed to model complex ARM application cores (Cortex-A series).
-It is given a more ambiguous rating since there aren't any configurations for Cortex-M cores provided, but this should be possible to improve with some work.
+It is given a more ambiguous rating since there are no sample configurations for Cortex-M cores, but this should be possible to improve with some work.

 #### Performance

-Both xPack QEMU and Unicorn therefore have reasonable performance, although not approaching real ARM hardware of course. gem5 is a slower since it tries to accurately model complex architectures (when configured to do so at least).
+Both xPack QEMU and Unicorn have reasonable performance, although not approaching real ARM hardware. gem5 is slower since it tries to accurately model complex architectures, (at least when configured to do so.

 #### Compatibility

-Unicorn has very poor compatibility with firmware built to run on an STM32F407, given that it is designed to only execute pure instructions. xPack QEMU is better in this regard, since it aims to emulate real microcontrollers and boards. gem5's compatbility out of the box is also relatively poor, again due to the lack of pre-made configurations for Cortex-M platforms (along with a lack of associated peripheral implementations).
+Unicorn has very poor compatibility with firmware built to run on an STM32F407, given that it is designed to only execute pure machine code. xPack QEMU is better in this regard, since it aims to emulate real microcontrollers and boards. gem5's compatibility out of the box is also relatively poor, again due to the lack of pre-made configurations for Cortex-M platforms (along with a lack of associated peripheral implementations).
 With further work, compatibility could be greatly improved.